 What Don’t You Know About Your Spend: How Community Intelligence from Peer Group Data Reveals Previously Undiscovered Opportunities to Spend Smarter

 In part one of this blog post, Not Just Any Crowdsourcing, we discussed how to take the best of consumer crowdsourcing and adapt the technology and principles to the business world with some critical enhancements.
 For example, in business, we don’t just want information from any crowd.
-We want information from our crowd, or ‘peer group’-sourced data and information.
+To follow strategic sourcing best practices, we want information from our crowd, or ‘peer group’-sourced data and information.
 We also want that information to be predominantly fact and data-based – rather than just subjective opinions – and comprehensive on a global scale.
 Plus, we don’t just want to know what our problems are, we want to know how to solve them.

 In this post we’re going to delve more into how crowdsourcing has evolved into peer group community intelligence that helps community members make better decisions.
 At Coupa, we are working closely with customers to pioneer capabilities that provide a community-intelligence-driven platform for B2B spend management that drives measurable improvements in spend outcomes.
 These capabilities are best illustrated by a few Coupa customer stories, starting with Teleperformance, one of the largest global outsourcing companies in the world.